Long Term Review

 When SRAM sent us a Shockwiz turning device, I thought deliverance was at hand.
 Unfortunately my initial readings told me I was almost dead on and after a couple of clicks I was getting perfect readings from the device without any improvement in the performance of the Fox DPX2.
 I was flummoxed.

 Fortunately shortly after this I ran into Arthur Gaillot of SuspensionTherapy.
 Arthur had set up several riders on the HTLT and he felt that the factory tune wasn't ideal for our combination of continuous impacts of both high and low intensity.
 Luckily his solution was a simple one; a single 0.2 inch volume spacer (the smallest) added to the rear shock.

 Arthur also suggested the damper in my DPX2 Evol needed a bleed.
 I had noticed an unusually loud squelch but I assumed this was normal having spent very little time on this particular shock.
 Arthur told me that having a bad damper bleed is like having air in your brake lines; everything is negatively affected.
 The damper adjustments become less effective and traction, support and compliance are all compromised.
 Arthur's tune, which put me at 165 psi, was based on the squelchy damper.
-Have a listen by playing the video below - that's the sound of air and oil mixing inappropriately.
-Make sure your sound is on.

 Things were a little better after the tune and then I took the rear shock to James Downing of Suspensionwerx for the bleed.
 When I got it back the shock sucked much less… er loudly, on return and compression and it allowed me to increase the pressure to 192 psi, which is where I started out.
 And finally the bike began to sing.
 Cornering became far more predictable and natural with better mid stroke support and big hit performance was wicked but without any compromise to small bump compliance.
 Game on.